 In short, when in doubt, do a CORI check and do it every year!

 The program is designed particularly for those adults who have custodial care of children as part of their duties.
 Training in the signs and symptoms that indicate a child is being abused in some way, and how to talk with children about these issues will also be included, as will training in the responsibilities of mandated reporting and the archdiocese’s policies and procedures for preventing child abuse.
 An on-line component called “VIRTUS On-Line” will provide continued training through monthly bulletins and annual recertification.

 While the program is required for any adult who has custodial care of youth in any context, it is strongly recommended for parents and indeed the general public to increase their awareness of the warning signs of abuse and how to address situations involving those signs.

 Please note that minors are never permitted to have custodial care of other minors – and in fact the Archdiocese strongly encourages all chaperones to be at least 21 years of age.

 This means that any young people serving as catechists or babysitters at any parish event must also have some adult supervising their care of other minors.

 The only other permitted safe environment program for grades K through 12 in the Archdiocese of Boston is the Virtus Empowering God’s Children Curriculum.
 Any parish using another safe environment curriculum will need to transition to either the Second Step or Virtus programs.
-Please contact the Child Advocacy team for more information.
+Please contact the Pastoral Support and Child Protection team for more information.